drand/website/docs/concepts/specification.md

 }
 ```

-A node can silently wait until it receives all justifications expected, or until the
-ticker kicks in, at which point they will proceed to the `FinishPhase`.
+A node can silently wait until it receives all justifications expected, or until the ticker kicks in, at which point they will proceed to the `FinishPhase`.

 #### Finish Phase

-In the `FinishPhase`, each node locally look at the shares they received and
-computes both their final share and the distributed public key.
-For the DKG to be
-successful, there must be at least more than a threshold of valid shares.
-For
-more detail, see the [cryptographic specification](#cryptographic-specification) section.
+In the `FinishPhase`, each node locally look at the shares they received and computes both their final share and the distributed public key.
+For the DKG to be successful, there must be at least more than a threshold of valid shares.
+For more detail, see the [cryptographic specification](#cryptographic-specification) section.
 Each node must save the group configuration file, which now contains the distributed key.
-This
-configuration file is now representative of functional current drand network.
+This configuration file is now representative of functional current drand network.

-When a node stores the new group file, it switches to the randomness generation
-protocol.
-Given there might be slight time delays, it must already be ready to
-accept packets for this.
-However, the node must only start generating randomness
-at the time specified in the `GenesisTime` of the group configuration file.
+When a node stores the new group file, it switches to the randomness generation protocol.
+Given there might be slight time delays, it must already be ready to accept packets for this.
+However, the node must only start generating randomness at the time specified in the `GenesisTime` of the group configuration file.

 ### Randomness generation

 #### Overiew

-The randomness generation protocol works in its simple form by having each node
-periodically broadcasts a "partial" signature over a common input.
-Each node
-waits to receive these partial signatures, and as soon as one has a subset of at
-least a "threshold" (parameter given in the group configuration file) of those,
-this node can reconstruct the final signature.
-The final signature is a regular
-BLS signature that can be verified against the distributed public key.
-If that
-signature is correct, then the randomness is simply the hash of it:
+The randomness generation protocol works in its simple form by having each node periodically broadcasts a _partial_ signature over a common input.
+Each node waits to receive these partial signatures, and as soon as one has a subset of at least a _threshold_ (parameter given in the group configuration file) of those, this node can reconstruct the final signature.
+The final signature is a regular BLS signature that can be verified against the distributed public key.
+If that signature is correct, then the randomness is simply the hash of it:

 ```go
 rand := sha256.Sum256(signature)
 ```

-Note here that the hash function shown here is simply an example, a suggestion.
+Note here that the hash function shown here is simply an example.
 An application is free to hash the signature using any secure hash function.
-The
-important point is to verify to validity of the signature.
+The important point is to verify to validity of the signature.

 #### Randomness Generation Period

-The drand network outputs a new random beacon each period and associates a
-beacon "round" to a specific time.
-The mapping between a time and a round allows one
-to exactly determine the round number for any given time in the past or future.
+The drand network outputs a new random beacon each period and associates a beacon _round_ to a specific time.
+The mapping between a time and a round allows one to exactly determine the round number for any given time in the past or future.
 The relation to determine this mapping is as follows:

 ```go
 // Parameters: